goauthentik/authentik/website/integrations/services/minio/index.md

 The primary way to manage access in MinIO is via [policies](https://min.io/docs/minio/linux/administration/identity-access-management/policy-based-access-control.html#minio-policy).
 We need to configure authentik to return a list of which MinIO policies should be applied to a user.

 Under _Customization_ -> _Property Mappings_, create a _Scope Mapping_.
 Give it a name like "OIDC-Scope-minio".
-Set the scope name to `minio` and the expression to the following
+Set the scope name to `minio` and the expression to the following:

 ```python
 return {